 Dong Ding Oolong is one of the most famous Taiwanese teas which is traditionally roasted with charcoal.
 But there are also variations in which Dong Ding Oolong is developed as a green Oolong with floral fragrances.

-Tie Guan Yin (Muzha)
+Tie Guan Yin (Muzha) Iron Goddess

 Tie Guan Yin Oolong is produced in both China and Taiwan, however, the processing of the Tieguanyin varieties varies considerably in the two countries.
 Chinese Tie Guan Yin is grown in Anxi County and usually processed as green oolong and is popular for its fragrant and floral bouquet.
-In contrast, Taiwanese Tie Guan Yin is roasted more strongly and has a nutty, slightly flowery and full-bodied taste.
+In contrast, Taiwanese Tie Guan Yin is more roasted and has a nutty, slightly flowery and full-bodied taste.

 Oriental Beauty Oolong

-More Taiwanese teas and varieties
+More Taiwanese teas and variants